LEARNAcademy/Instructor-Handbook/instructor-tools.md

 Trello is also used for student project management for Capstone projects.

 There are four main boards:
-1. [ Events ](https://trello.com/b/ofzfjXLM/events) tracks all LEARN events: specifically evening/weekend workshops that instructors will be leading have their own cards
+1. [Events Board](https://trello.com/b/ofzfjXLM/events) tracks all LEARN events: specifically evening/weekend workshops that instructors will be leading have their own cards
-2. [ Jumpstart ](https://trello.com/b/BYycV15b/jumpstart): for each Jumpstart, a copy of the "Master To Do Checklist" is created and tasks within this checklist are used to prepare for the weekend
+2. [Jumpstart Board](https://trello.com/b/BYycV15b/jumpstart): for each Jumpstart, a copy of the "Master To Do Checklist" is created and tasks within this checklist are used to prepare for the weekend
-3. [ Classroom Admin Trello Board ](https://trello.com/b/dQBMlYpI/classroom-admin): tasks around curriculum updates.
+3. [Classroom Admin Trello Board](https://trello.com/b/dQBMlYpI/classroom-admin): tasks around curriculum updates.
 Please read through [Classroom Admin ReadMe](./classroom-admin-trello.md) to get an understand of how masterlists are used.

 Other boards:
 - [ Career Services & Internship ](https://trello.com/b/Xl22q6Ry/career-services-internship)